Processed vs. Ultra-Processed Foods: Why the Difference Matters More Than You Think

 5. Food Policy Takes Time (Christopher Gardner, PhD | Stanford)

-Reminder: This doesn’t mean you can never have these foods.
-Limiting and eliminating are two totally different things, and the goal isn’t elimination; it’s balance.
+Practical Reminder: This doesn’t mean you can never have these foods.
+Limiting and eliminating are two totally different things, and the goal isn’t removal; it’s balance.
 Ultra-processed foods become a problem when they make up most of your diet, not when you enjoy them once in a while.

 When Shopping, Use The 20% And 5% Guide

-The Nutrition Facts label can look overwhelming, but one simple rule makes it easier: check the % Daily Value (%DV).
+The Nutrition Facts label can look overwhelming, but one simple rule helps: check the percent daily value (%DV).

-• 5% DV or less is low.
-That’s a good target for things you want to limit, like added sugar, sodium, or saturated fat.
+- 5% DV or less is low.
+This is a good target for things you generally want to limit, like added sugar, sodium, or saturated fat.

-• 20% DV or more is high.
-That’s what you want for nutrients that support your health, like fiber, vitamins, and minerals.
+- 20% DV or more is high.
+This is what you want to see for nutrients that support your health, like protein, fiber, vitamins, and minerals.

 This rule helps you make quick comparisons without overthinking.
-You’re not aiming for perfection with every item, but choosing more foods with high nutrients and fewer with high added sugar, sodium, or saturated fat adds up to better health over time.
+You’re not aiming for perfection with every item, but choosing more foods with higher nutrients and fewer with high added sugar, sodium, or saturated fat adds up over time.

 Smarter Swaps That Make a Difference